neuro-inc/apolo-documentation/docs/apolo-console/apps/installable-apps/available-apps/vs-code.md

 ### Usage

 After installing the VSCode application, you can access it directly from your browser.
-Use the external web app URL provided in the application outputs to open VSCode.
+Click the **Open App** button at the top of the app details page to launch VSCode.

 <figure><img src="../../../../.gitbook/assets/image (27).png" alt=""><figcaption></figcaption></figure>